-In the case of the Cambridge, Kings, Sussex, Harris Academies and Pimlico ITT PGCE courses the providing organisations arrange Faculty lectures and subject specific seminars for trainees, assess written academic assignments, organize school placements, provide mentor training, and observe trainees during their placement.
+In the case of the Cambridge, Kings, Sussex, KEC, Liverpool College, Harris Academies and Pimlico ITT PGCE courses, the providing organisations arrange general lectures and subject specific seminars for trainees, assess written academic assignments, organize school placements, provide mentor training, and observe trainees during their placement.

 The traditional PGCE is a full time course lasting 9 months.
 Part of the course is based in a University Faculty of Education or central training venue, with the rest being based in two complementary school placements.
 Applicants for the Cambridge and KCL PGCE in Latin with Classics are expected to have recognized qualifications in Latin Language and Literature gained through A-Levels (or equivalent), and / or through units taken in their undergraduate or postgraduate degree.
 Qualifications in Ancient Greek or Classical Civilization are welcomed, but are not required.
 If you want to become a teacher of Classical Civilization or Ancient History, you should note that most positions advertised expect a “Classics” teacher to be first and foremost a “Latin” teacher.
 On the other hand, many teachers of Classical Civilization and Ancient History start out as Modern History teachers.
 Accordingly, you might like to consider taking a PGCE in Modern History, checking with the ITE provider that there is an element of Ancient History taught in the course and available at one of the school placements.